Looking for the best frying pan out there? What makes a frying pan "the best"?

 Build Quality: These pans are heavy gauge cast aluminum with a stainless plate on the bottom.
 If you look at the image above, you can see how thick these pans are.
 This gives them really excellent heating properties--similar to the more expensive MC2 line, but with PTFE coating rather than stainless.

-The external surface is anodized aluminum, which is similar to stainless in strength, adding to the durability of these skillets.
+The external surface is anodized aluminum, which is similar to stainless in strength, adding to the durability of these frying pans.

-We wish the rivets on the cooking surface were PTFE rather than stainless, but that is really the one drawback of this skillet.
+We wish the rivets on the cooking surface were PTFE rather than stainless, but that is really the one drawback of this frying pan.

 Some reviewers have complained that these pans don't work with induction, but in all of our tests they worked just fine; excellent, in fact.

-Overall, the build quality makes this one of the best skillet options for nonstick.
+Overall, the build quality makes this one of the best frying pan options for nonstick.

 Made Where?
 Because the HA1/NS1 pans aren't clad stainless (they're cast aluminum), they're not made in the US like All-Clad's other cookware lines.
 These pans are made in China.
 But don't hold that against them, because they're a great, inexpensive option for nonstick pans.

-Ease of Care: These skillets are technically dishwasher safe, but we recommend hand-washing for the longest possible life.
+Ease of Care: These frying pans are technically dishwasher safe, but we recommend hand-washing for the longest possible life.
 The nonstick surface washes up so easily, you won't mind doing it.